petedejoy/documentation/v2/apache_airflow/tutorial/best-practices.md

 For example, depending on your data retention policy you could modify the load logic and re-run the entire historical pipeline without having to re-run the extracts.
 This is also useful in situations where you no longer have to the source systems for various reasons.

+### depends_on_past and wait_for_downstream can be used for added safety
+`depends_on_past` and `wait_for_downstream` are set at the DAG level, but filters down to tasks.
+If `depends_on_past` is set to `true`, the previously scheduled task instance needs to have succeeded before the next task instance will be scheduled (assuming all dependencies are met).
+Additionally, if `wait_for_downstream` is set to `true`, a task will wait for all tasks downstream of the previously scheduled task to finish before being scheduled.

+Using these effectively can help ensure data integrity when scheduling a backfill where data is aggregated by some time interval.

 ### Static start_date
 A dynamic start_date is misleading.
 It can cause failures when clearing out failed task instances and missing DAG runs.